dogweather/forkful/content/en/google-apps-script/dates-and-times/calculating-a-date-in-the-future-or-past.md

 weight: 26
 ---

-## What & Why?

-Calculating a date in the future or the past is about manipulating date objects to find dates beyond or before the present date, respectively.
-Programmers do this for tasks ranging from setting reminders and expiration dates to analyzing time-based data trends.

 ## How to:
 In Google Apps Script, which is based on JavaScript, you can manipulate dates using the `Date` object.
 Here’s how to calculate dates in the future and the past:

 ### Future Date Calculation
 To calculate a future date, you create a date object for the current date and then add the desired number of days (or any other time units) to it.

 ```javascript